teemtee/tmt/docs/examples.rst

     $ tmt -c branch=tmt run

+.. _dynamic-ref:

 Dynamic ``ref`` Evaluation
 ------------------------------------------------------------------

-When using test branching for test maintenance it becomes handy to be able to set ``ref`` dynamically depending on the provided :ref:`/spec/context`.
+When using test branching for test maintenance it becomes handy to be able to set :ref:`ref</spec/plans/discover/fmf>` dynamically depending on the provided :ref:`/spec/context`.
 This is possible using a special file in tmt format stored in a default branch of a tests repository.
 That special file should contain rules assigning attribute ``ref`` in an ``adjust`` block depending on the context.

 Dynamic ``ref`` assignment is enabled whenever a test plan reference has the format ``ref: @FILEPATH``.